ShreyNagda/kwizz/README.md

 Push to the branch (git push origin feature/your-feature-name).
 Create a new Pull Request.
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the (LICENSE)[LICENSE] file for details.

 ## Acknowledgements
 Trivia questions provided by Open Trivia Database (OpenTDB).